 OSHA's electronic recordkeeping rulemaking initially required certain organizations to submit additional data annually from Forms 300 and 301.
 However, on July 30, 2018, OSHA published a Notice of Proposed Rulemaking (NPRM), which rescinded the agency's previous requirement for establishments to electronically submit Forms 300 and 301.

-Employers should stay tuned for news about this final rule throughout the 2019 year and should be prepared to submit their 300A data by the March 2 deadline.
+Employers should be prepared to submit their 300A data by the March 2 deadline.

 4. Autonomous vehicles